Got spare capacity in your warehouse? Fancy turning fresh air into cash? Well, read on because I have got an idea I would like to share with you.

 7. You invoice the seller for space and services provided

-If you have fixed costs and need to unlock more profit, think about trading your facilities and becoming a 3rd party service provider with 3EX.NET LITE software.
+If you have fixed costs and need to unlock more profit, think about trading your facilities and becoming a 3rd party service provider with our fulfilment software.

 At Exact Abacus, we help merchants sell, manage and deliver at the lowest possible cost.
 If you would like to connect with thousands of sellers and turn your space into cash, get in touch today!